-The earliest reported Islamic use of stained glass for the beautification of buildings was in the 7th century in Egypt.
-Further, modern archaeological discoveries have linked the trade of stained glass from Egypt to Vietnam in the 9th century.
+The earliest reported Islamic use of stained glass for the beautification of buildings was the 7th Century in Egypt.
+Further, modern archaeological discoveries have linked the trade of stained glass from Egypt to Vietnam within the 9th Century.
+By contrast, in Europe the art of stained glass reached its height between 1150 and 1500, when magnificent windows were created for great cathedrals.